billkarsh/SpikeGLX/Markdown/UserManual.md

 change if other machines are added or removed on the network.
 Just click `My Address` again to read the updated value.

-#### Run Directory
+#### Data Directory

-On first startup, the software will automatically create a directory called `C:/SGL_DATA` as a default **Run folder** (place to store data files).
+On first startup, the software will automatically create a directory called `C:/SGL_DATA` as a default output file storage location.
 Of course, the C:/ drive is the worst possible choice, but it's the only drive we know you have.
-Please use menu item `Options/Choose Run Directory` to select an appropriate folder on your data drive.
+Please use menu item `Options/Choose Data Directory` to select an appropriate folder on your data drive.

 You can store your data files anywhere you want.
 The menu item is a convenient way to "set it and forget it" for those who keep everything